JeppW/w4ke.info/_posts/2025-07-01-funky-chunks-2.md

 <span class="http-line-break">\r\n</span>
 </code></pre>

-This is a fairly common leniency, presumably because *only* the sequence `\r\n` is valid in this location, so a lot of parsers simply advance the cursor by two characters, not bothering to confirm that the sequence is in fact a CRLF.
+This is a fairly common quirk, presumably because *only* the sequence `\r\n` is valid in this location, so a lot of parsers simply advance the cursor by two characters, not bothering to confirm that the sequence is in fact a CRLF.
 This behavior is (or rather, *was*) exhibited by parsers such as [h11](https://github.com/python-hyper/h11), [uHTTPd](https://github.com/openwrt/uhttpd), and even older versions of [llhttp](https://github.com/nodejs/llhttp).

 Another common leniency in this same location is accepting `\n` as a line terminator, a technically incorrect yet highly prevalent behavior.
 Perhaps you already see where this is going.